 It remains so until it goes out of scope.

-At this point, things are similar to other programming languages.
-Now let’s build on top of this understanding by introducing the String type.
+At this point, the relationship between scopes and when variables are valid is similar to other programming languages.
+Now we’ll build on top of this understanding by introducing the String type.

 The String Type

-In order to illustrate the rules of ownership, we need a data type that is more complex than the ones we covered in Chapter 3.
-All of the data types we’ve looked at previously are stored on the stack and popped off the stack when their scope is over, but we want to look at data that is stored on the heap and explore how Rust knows when to clean that data up.
+To illustrate the rules of ownership, we need a data type that is more complex than the ones we covered in Chapter 3.
+All the data types we’ve looked at previously are stored on the stack and popped off the stack when their scope is over, but we want to look at data that is stored on the heap and explore how Rust knows when to clean up that data.

+PROD: Check xref

-We’re going to use String as the example here and concentrate on the parts of String that relate to ownership.
+We’ll use String as the example here and concentrate on the parts of String that relate to ownership.
 These aspects also apply to other complex data types provided by the standard library and that you create.
-We’ll go into more depth about String specifically in Chapter 8.
+We’ll discuss String in more depth in Chapter 8.

-PROD: check
+PROD: check xref

-We’ve already seen string literals, where a string value is hard-coded into our program.
-String literals are convenient, but they aren’t always suitable for every situation you want to use text.
-For one thing, they’re immutable.
-For another, not every string value can be known when we write our code: what if we want to take user input and store it?that

-For things like this, Rust has a second string type, String.
-This type is allocated on the heap, and as such, is able to store an amount of text that is unknown to us at compile time.
+We’ve already seen string literals, where a string value is hardcoded into our program.
+String literals are convenient, but they aren’t always suitable for every situation in which you want to use text.
+One reason is that they’re immutable.
+Another is that not every string value can be known when we write our code: for example, what if we want to take user input and store it?
+For these situations, Rust has a second string type, String.
+This type is allocated on the heap and as such is able to store an amount of text that is unknown to us at compile time.
 You can create a String from a string literal using the from function, like so:

 let s = String::from("hello");

-The double colon (::) is an operator that allows us to namespace this particular from function under the String type itself, rather than using some sort of name like string_from.
-We’ll discuss this syntax more in the “Method Syntax” and “Modules” chapters.
+The double colon (::) is an operator that allows us to namespace this particular from function under the String type rather than using some sort of name like string_from.
+We’ll discuss this syntax more in the “Method Syntax” section of Chapter 5 and when we talk about namespacing with modules in Chapter 7.

-PROD: Check
+PROD: Check chapter xrefs

 This kind of string can be mutated: